Family Resource Specialist

 Flexible hours after initial training process

-To provide services to adult and child clients in keeping with Family & Children’s Services mission to empower individuals and families through advocacy, education, counseling and support, in order to prevent abuse and promote human growth and dignity.
+To provide home based services to adult and child clients in keeping with Family & Children’s Services mission to empower individuals and families through advocacy, education and support, in order to prevent abuse and promote human growth and dignity.

 ADDITIONAL JOB DUTIES